IJ (digraph): Abbreviations

 When words or (first) names are shortened to their initials, in the Netherlands a word or proper name starting with IJ is abbreviated to IJ.
 For example, IJsbrand Eises Ypma is shortened to IJ.
 E. Ypma.
-Note that the digraph "ei" in "Eises", like other digraphs in Dutch, is shortened to one letter.
+The digraph "ei" in "Eises", like other digraphs in Dutch, is shortened to one letter.

 Stress

 In Dutch orthography, ad hoc indication of stress can be marked by placing an acute accent on the vowel of the stressed syllable.
 In case of a diphthong or double vowel, both vowels should be marked with an acute accent; this also applies to the IJ (even though J by itself is not a vowel, the digraph IJ represents one distinct vowel sound).
 However, due to technical limitations the accent on the j is often omitted in electronic documents: "bíjna".
 Nevertheless, in Unicode it is possible to combine characters into a j with an acute accent — "bíj́na" — though this might not be supported or rendered correctly by some fonts or systems.
 This j́ is the combination of the regular (soft-dotted) j (U+006A) and the combining acute accent ́ (U+0301).
+In fonts where the j́ combination is not supported, the tittle on the j may be accompanied by the acute, resulting in ȷ̇́ or similar.
+This may be avoided by using the dotless ȷ (U+0237) with acute ́ (U+0301), resulting in ȷ́.